Season of the Rat

 “Research is an escape in some ways.
 You get to live in another world… research made me feel so alive.
 I’d wake up in the morning at like 5am (I’m an insomniac) and the sun would be shining—California sun, you know, every day.
 It was so beautiful, and I could travel to the sixth century or something and it felt crazy, and that made me really happy.”

-• Interview with Charlotte Shane by Elizabeth Hall for Full Stop
+Interview with Elizabeth Hall by Kristin Sanders for Full Stop

 ABOUT